HomeMy WebLinkAboutHeritage Kitchener - Terms of Reference - GOV-BOA-110

 Museum Specialist or Conservator; Landscape Specialist and an Archaeologist.

-Members will be appointed for a term of two years ending November 30.
+Members will be appointed for two-year term, or until a successor is appointed.
 The Committee

-shall, from amongst its members, choose a Committee Co-Chair who is not a member of
+shall, from amongst its members, choose a Committee Chair who, where possible, is not a

-Clerk of designate who will distribute the minutes to all of Council and the Corporate
+designate who will distribute the minutes to all of Council and the Corporate Leadership Team.

-Leadership Team.
-All meetings shall be conducted in accordance with Council’s
+All meetings shall be conducted in accordance with Council’s Procedure By-law.

 committees shall be reviewed annually to determine whether they need to continue.